benjaminion/upgrading-ethereum-book/src/book.md

 We will first recap Merkle trees, then extend them to Merkleization, and finally look at the construction of the hash tree root, which is our ultimate goal.
 But first, as ever, some of the history.

+##### A note on terminology

+The SSZ specification uses the term "Merkleization" to refer to both
+ 1. the operation of finding the root of a Merkle tree given its leaves, and
+ 2. the operation of finding the hash tree root of an SSZ object.

+For didactic purposes I've chosen to distinguish the two operations more precisely.
+In this section I will call the first Merkleization, and the second calculating a hash tree root.

+Calculating the hash tree root of an SSZ object _uses_ Merkleization, potentially multiple steps of it, but also involves other steps such packing, chunking, and length mix-ins.
+Moreover, Merkleization always works with full binary trees (the number of leaves is a power of two), whereas hash tree roots can represent much more complex binary tree structures.

 #### Merkle Trees

-To understand Merkleization we first need to understand Merkle trees.
-These are not new, and actually date back to the 1970s.
+To understand Merkleization we first need to understand [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).
+These are not at all new, and date back to the 1970s.

 The idea is that we have a set of "leaves", which is our data, and we iteratively reduce those leaves down to a single, short root via hashing.
-We will only be dealing in structures that have a power of two number of leaves, so we can picture the process as a binary tree.
+This reduction is done by hashing the leaves in pairs to make a "parent" node.
+We repeat the process on the parent nodes to make grand-parent nodes, and so on to build a binary tree structure that culminates in a single ancestral root.
+In Merkleization we will be dealing only with structures that have a power of two number of leaves, so we have a full binary tree.

 In the following diagram, the leaves are our four blobs of data, $A$, $B$, $C$, and $D$.
 These can be any string of data, though in Merkleization they will be 32 byte "chunks".
 The function $H$ is our hash function, and the operator $+$ concatenates strings.
 So $H(A+B)$ is the hash of the concatenation of strings $A$ and $B$[^fn-roots-and-leaves].